BenDaMan88/Terminal-Based-Ants-Vs-Some-Bees-5-29-2018/README.md

       Which type of ant would you like to add?
 (1-8): 5

-      Where would you like to place this ant?
-(1 for far left, 10 for far right): ^[[28~3 invalid input. give valid input: 3

       Queen Ant                            Food: 41                                Hive
       =================================================================================
       |       |       |S_T    |       |       |       |       |NIN    |       |       |